onaio/help/faqs/_posts/2015-05-13-odk-briefcase.md

 Points 1 and 2 require an internet connection, while points 3-5 can be done offline.

 Encrypted form submission data cannot be viewed on ona.io.
 Ona stores these form submissions in encrypted format.
-In order to view the data, the user must export the submission data using ODK Briefcase and provide the private key while exporting the data in CSV format.
+In order to view the data, the user must export the submission data using ODK Briefcase and provide the <a href="https://help.ona.io/faq/encrypted-forms">private key</a> while exporting the data in CSV format.

 ### How to install ODK Briefcase